n-ckr-ch-rds-n/interviews/quiz_questions.md

 - Low-level languages like C are like this.
 You have to free up memory yourself with commands like `free()`.
 - In high-level languages like JavaScript the process is automatic.
 - Assigning variables writes objects into memory.
 Objects are deleted by the garbage collector when not they're not referenced.
-- When the variable `a` is reassigned in the Paella example below, the object that used to be assigned to it is collected.
+- When the variable `a` is reassigned in the Paella example below, the object that used to be assigned to it, `{ 'noise': 'baa' }`, is collected.
 ```
 var a = { 'noise': 'baa' }
 a = 1.3